nvi-inc/fs-vgos/fs-vgos.md

 Be sure to exit with `<Escape>`.

-Note if an experiment spans the end of a December 31 or a June 30 and any RDBE gets its time reset after that but before the end of the experiment, **all** the RDBEs must have their times reset before recordings will work again.
+>Note: if an experiment spans the end of a December 31 or a June 30 and any RDBE gets its time reset after that but before the end of the experiment, **all** the RDBEs must have their times reset before recordings will work again.